Is the Keto Diet Bad for You?

 The initial weight loss is mostly water.

 Your kidneys flushing out all that water is also part of the reason people see dramatic scale drops in the beginning of their keto journeys.
-"I wish people knew that the weight loss they will initially experience on this diet is largely due to water loss," Brown says.
+"I wish people knew that the weight loss they will initially experience on this diet is largely due to water loss," says Brown.
 That means you're most likely not actually losing fat in the first couple of weeks, but instead losing water that will come back in the form of glycogen stores if and when you start eating carbs again.
 (BTW, Here's How to Safely and Effectively Come Off the Keto Diet.)

 You could have some seriously funky breath.